 How can Veriato work for you?

-By employing a combination of Veriato Recon and Veriato 360, you can implement a robust monitoring scheme - one that provides the vital insight into data and systems access required to counter corruption, without overtaxing your budget and infrastructure.
+By employing Veriato, you can implement a robust monitoring scheme - one that provides the vital insight into data and systems access required to counter corruption, without overtaxing your budget and infrastructure.

 Collection and temporary storage of user activity data on the endpoint where the activity occurs

 Analysis of user behavioral patterns and alerting on deviations from the norm that suggest a threat